-Key Findings:
+Key Findings

-- 1. SB 6410 would provide for regularly scheduled recertification elections that would allow public-sector workers to vote regularly on their union representation. - 2.
-Under current law, recertification elections are difficult, time-consuming and complex.
-Ninety-nine percent of Washington state public workers have not voted in a union certification election in over five years. - 3.
+- 1. SB 5551 would provide for regularly scheduled recertification elections that would allow public-sector workers to vote regularly on their union representation. - 2.
+Under current law, recertification elections are difficult, timeconsuming and complex; 99 percent of public workers have not voted in a union certification election in over five years. - 3.
 Regular workplace elections would make it easier for workers to decide whether they want a union to represent them. - 4.
 Elections would encourage unions to be more accountable and responsive to their members. - 5.
 Regular recertification elections would inject competition into the process.
 Alternative unions would have the opportunity to seek to represent workers.
 Competition would benefit workers. - 6.
 Greater union accountability is popular with union members; 77 percent believe workers should be able to vote regularly on whether they want their union to continue representing them. - 7.
-SB 6410 reflects a long-standing WPC policy recommendation that every worker should have a choice in whether they want to be represented by a union, and if so, which union they want to represent them.
+SB 5551 reflects a long-standing WPC policy recommendation that every worker should have a choice in whether he wants to be represented by a union, and if so, which one.